 About the program

 This program aims to help physicians confidently implement the latest evidence-based strategies in lupus care.
-Developed in collaboration with leading experts Prof. Martin Aringer, Prof. Marta Mosca, and Dr. Johanna Mucke, the program addresses key challenges in management of SLE management wordwide.
+Developed in collaboration with leading experts Prof. Martin Aringer, Prof. Marta Mosca, and Dr. Johanna Mucke, the program addresses key challenges in management of SLE management worldwide.

 - Updated EULAR 2023 guidelines and the rationale behind the treat-to-target approach